DebashisGanguly/gpgpu-sim_UVMSmart/README.md

  7. Page replacement policies (Tree-based neighbourhood, Sequential-local 64KB, LRU 4KB, Random 4KB, LRU 2MB, LFU 2MB),
  8. 32-bit access registers per 64KB (basic block),
  9. Delayed migration based on an access-counter threshold,
  10. Rounding up managed allocation and maintaining large page (2MB) level full-binary trees.
+ 11. A runtime engine to detect underlying pattern in CPU-GPU interconnect traffic, a policy engine to choose and dynamically apply the best suitable memory management techniques.

 Note that currently, we do not support heterogeneous systems for CPU-GPU or multi-GPU collaborative workloads.
 This means CPU page table (validation/invalidation, CPU-memory page swapping) is not simulated.